quintenkasteel/language-javascript/.github/pull_request_template.md

 ## Checklist

-- [ ] My code follows the CLAUDE.md style guidelines
+- [ ] My code follows the Code style guidelines
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation